8 Ways to Leverage Big Data for Ecommerce

-And it’s increasingly important for online merchants, too.
+And it’s increasingly important for online businesses, too.

-Big data enables businesses to analyze and generate insights from data sets that may be too large and complex to analyze manually.
-And thanks to the plethora of data-generating Internet of Things devices, mobile devices, wireless networks and more, the amount of data available to businesses keeps growing.
-According to Andreas Weigend, a former executive at Amazon, more data is being created in one day than that which was created by all of humanity before the year 2000.
+Big Data makes it possible to generate insights from swaths of information that are too large and complex to analyze manually.
+And thanks to the plethora of data-generating Internet of Things devices, mobile devices, voice-activated devices, wireless networks and more, the amount of data available to businesses keeps growing.
+In 2021, data growth was measured at 1.134 trillion megabytes per day!

-More than just a collection of reports, spreadsheets and servers, big data can have a profound impact for e-commerce retailers by helping them make smarter, more impactful business decisions – so long as the data is gathered and analyzed correctly.
+More than just a collection of reports, spreadsheets and servers, Big Data can have a profound impact on ecommerce retailers by helping them make smarter, more impactful business decisions — so long as the data is gathered and analyzed correctly.

 1. Predict Trends

 No one wants to be left behind when the “next big thing” emerges, and this is especially true for retailers.
-Merchants with the ability to harness the power of big data – via data mining, artificial intelligence, machine learning, and deep learning – can build sophisticated trend forecasting algorithms to predict the newest trends that will impact their businesses.
+Businesses with the ability to harness the power of Big Data – via data mining, artificial intelligence, machine learning and deep learning – can build sophisticated trend forecasting algorithms to predict the newest trends that will impact their businesses.

-Identifying new trends enables merchants to make better decisions across multiple aspects of their businesses, including finance, sales, operations, and marketing and get that next hot item on their virtual shelves before their competitors do.
+Identifying new trends enables businesses to make better decisions across multiple aspects of their businesses — including finance, sales, operations and marketing — and get that next hot item on their virtual shelves before their competitors do.

 2. Understand Shoppers’ Behavior